Substantial Investment in the Region’s Quality of Life

 On a per capita basis, the District is one of the most important local public funders of arts and culture in the country.

-- By the end of 2015, cultural and arts organizations will have received $157 million in funds, or 10% of total grants.
+- By the end of 2017, cultural and arts organizations will have received $233 million in funds.

 - Soldiers & Sailors Memorial Hall and Military Museum became an independent, non-profit organization in 2000.

-- For 2015 alone, RAD will provide $1.1 million in capital grants at arts and culture organizations for a wide variety of projects including safety improvements, and roof and HVAC repairs and replacements.
+- For 2015 alone, RAD will provide $942,000 in capital grants at arts and culture organizations for a wide variety of projects including safety improvements, and roof, carpeting, and HVAC repairs and replacements.

 - Capital improvements in the past have included: accessibility projects, fire safety system improvements, building repairs, stage lighting systems, computer systems, sound systems, film editing systems, construction of Freedom Corner Monument; new exhibit space at Historical Society of Western Pennsylvania; seat replacement at the Pittsburgh Filmmakers Regent Square Theater; office equipment; a building security system; recording studio equipment; acoustic shells; glass-making equipment; translation system; computer box office system; roof repair and upgrading of exhibits.

 Transit became a RAD-funded category for the first time in 2013 with a $3 million grant to the Port Authority of Allegheny County.
-This grant leveraged $21 million in additional state funding, and got 62 million riders to work as well as to cultural and recreational facilities and events.
+This grant leverages $21 million in additional state funding, and gets 62 million riders to work as well as to cultural and recreational facilities and events.

 The District has maximized grants by minimizing administrative costs which total about 0.7% of tax revenues, less than the one-percent allowed by law.

-Accountability is stressed through independent audits, public access to meetings and records, and staff and Board site visits totaling more than 1600 in the past 13 years.
+Accountability is stressed through independent audits, public access to meetings and records, and staff and Board site visits.